 What exactly happens when an animal is euthanized?

 Your veterinarian has special training to provide your pet with a humane and gentle death.
-Most often, he or she uses a two-step process.
+Most often, he or she can use a two-step process.
 First, the pet is injected with a sedative to make him calm and comfortable.
 Next, he injects a special medication.
 These drugs function in such a fashion that the animal experiences no awareness of the end of life.
 The process is akin to undergoing general anesthesia for a surgical procedure.
 The process takes about 10 to 20 seconds.
 The veterinarian then checks to make sure that the animal’s heart has stopped.
 With this procedure, there is no suffering.

 Is there a “right time” to euthanize an animal?
 And how will I know when that is?